 End-of-life management of PV & battery waste

 This project uses proactive sustainability assessment to evaluate the risk for PV to become a major source of electronic waste.
 The objective of this project is to quantify the amount and toxicity of PV waste as a result of increasing solar installation and diversity of solar technologies.
 It combines experimental and modeling work to evaluate opportunities for material recovery and recycling to reduce the amount of hazardous waste to be generated.
-By considering the end-of-life of the product at the design phase, it might be possible to design products, which will be easier to recycle, therefore reducing their impact.

 Process design and life cycle modeling of wastewater treatment